Pussy Riot: Membership

 The group was started by 15 women, several of whom were previously involved in Voina.
 While there is no official line-up and the band says anyone can join, it usually has between 10 and 20 members.
-The members prefer anonymity and are known for wearing brightly coloured balaclavas when performing and using aliases when giving interviews.
+The members prefer anonymity and are known for wearing brightly colored balaclavas when performing and using aliases when giving interviews.
 At the start, the group was relatively unknown, but this changed following a February 2012 performance in Moscow's Cathedral of Christ the Saviour.
 Following the performance, three women, Maria Alyokhina, Yekaterina Samutsevich and Nadezhda Tolokonnikova, were publicly identified and eventually convicted of hooliganism motivated by religious hatred.
 Two other women involved fled the country and have never been named.

 Tolokonnikova is seen as the face of the group.
 She was born in Norilsk and studied at Moscow State University.
 Tolokonnikova and then-husband Pyotr Verzilov were members of Voina from 2007.
 They were involved in provocative art performances that included drawing a 65 meter penis on a bridge and having public sex in a Moscow biological museum.
 Alyokhina is a single mother, poet and previously did work as an environmental activist.
 She was a student at the Institute of Journalism and Creative Writing in Moscow.

 Samutsevich joined Voina in 2008, at the same time as Alyokhina.
 She is a computer programmer and a former member of Moscow's Rodchenko School of Photography and Multimedia.
 Samutsevich's hooliganism sentence was commuted and following release, she disappeared from the public eye.
 During the trial, Verzilov lobbied on behalf of all three band members, but was later dismissed after it was reported that he was the band's producer.
 The prisoners wrote a letter saying "The only person who has the right to represent the group is a woman with a balaclava."

 Following release, Tolokonnikova and Alyokhina said they were no longer members of the group, although they appeared at various events around the world using the name Pussy Riot.
 Other members tried to distance themselves from the two, saying that although they were glad for their release, the members were anti-capitalistic and did not support their use of Pussy Riot to make money from songs and tours.
 After failing to prevent them from using the Pussy Riot name, they declared the group dead.

 In 2015, Tolokonnikova and Alyokhina went their own ways and although they still follow similar paths and keep in touch, Pussy Riot is seen by some as more Tolokonnikova's project than the collective it started out as.
 Alyokhina created her own show, Riot Days (based on her memoir with the same name), which recounts her life as a Russian activist, and tours various fringe festivals.

 During the 2018 FIFA World Cup Final, members identifying with the group invaded the pitch wearing police uniforms to protest wrongful arrests.
 They were Verzilov, economics student Veronika Nikulshina, journalist Olga Kurachyova and Olga Pakhtusova.